-The Bielsko Castle was built in the second half of the 14th century on the site of an earlier timber watchtower.
-It belonged to the Cieszyn princes and served as their defensive residence.
-The founder of the first castle is prince Przemysław I Noszak.
-In private hands it passed in 1571, first to Promnitz, then Schaffgotsch, Sunneghs and Sułkowski.
 In 1646, during the Thirty Years’ War, the castle was captured and burned by the Swedes.
-It was again destroyed during the great fires of the town in 1659 and 1664.
-In the second half of the seventeenth century it was rebuilt, but at the same time transformed into a palace complex.
-In subsequent centuries, smaller or larger repairs were carried out, the last reconstruction of the Sułkowski family in the 19th century completely obliterated the original appearance of the castle.
+It was damaged again during the great fires of the town in 1659 and 1664, when the town walls also had to be damaged.
+In the second half of the 17th century, it was rebuilt, but at the same time transformed into an early modern palace.
+In the following centuries, major and minor renovations were carried out, of which the last reconstruction of the Sułkowski family in the 19th century completely blurred the original appearance of the castle.

 In the look of today’s Bielsko-Biała castle it is hard to imagine its medieval appearance.
 Only in the northern wing survived the stone framework of the pointed entry.
 A portal in the side entrance to the gate, has also been preserved.
 From the original castle walls we can only see fragments, including a stone arrowslit.
 In today’s palace, the Historical Museum of Bielsko-Biała is open from Wednesday to Friday from 9:00 to 16:00 and on Saturdays, Sundays and Tuesdays from 9:00 to 15:00.

 Bicz-Suknarowska M., Komorowski W., Zamek w Bielsku [w:] O sztuce Górnego Śląska i przyległych ziem małopolskich, red.
 E.Chojecka, Katowice 1993.